open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * Once XOS has finished starting up, enter the VM by running make enter

-* Navigate to `/opt/xos/observers/helloworldservice`
+* Navigate to `/opt/xos/synchronizers/helloworldservice`

-* Run `./run.sh` (keep the window open with the output from this to observe the observer in action)
+* Run `./run.sh` (keep the window open with the output from this to observe the synchronizer in action)

-You should see some output constantly streaming from the observer, it will look something like this:
+You should see some output constantly streaming from the synchronizer, it will look something like this:

 {% include figure.html url="/figures/devguide_hwansible-fig10_runsh_output.png" caption="" %}

 * Repeat steps [Create a HelloWorldService Instance](#create-a-helloworldservice-instance) and [Create a HelloWorldTenant Instance](#create-a-helloworldtenant-instance) until you complete creating one HelloWorldTenant instance.

-* Pay close attention to the window with the output from the observer, initially since you just created a new HelloWorldTenant, the instance will be still be starting up so you will see an error like:
+* Pay close attention to the window with the output from the synchronizer, initially since you just created a new HelloWorldTenant, the instance will be still be starting up so you will see an error like:

 Exception: defer object helloworldservice-tenant-3 due to waiting on instance.instance_name